Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Results

 Finally, Fig.~\ref{fig:heas}(d) presents a table of the numbers of enumerated structures according to the number of components and cell size.
 A clear trend is observed: the number of enumerated structures increases rapidly with cell size, and alloys with more components exhibit a higher rate of growth.
 Notably, the diagonal elements correspond to equimolar compositions covering all alloys at any number of components, making them a representative subset of the enumerated structures and used to construct Database 3.

 For benchmarking available universal machine-learned interatomic potentials, we selected five commonly used potentials and applied them to these three databases.
-As shown in the bar charts for total energy and mixing energy MAE in Fig.~\ref{fig:foundation}(a,b), all five uMLIPs exhibit similar performance trends across the three databases, generally showing a small increase in the error when going from Database 1 to Database 2 to Database 3.
-For all Databases, MACE-based uMLIPs and MatterSim-5M exhibit relatively low errors.
-In the MAE plot for mixing energy, MatterSim-1M and CHGNet show significantly higher prediction errors for Database 2 and Database 3.
+As shown in the bar chart for mixing energy MAE in Fig.~\ref{fig:foundation}(a), all five uMLIPs exhibit similar performance trends across the three databases, generally showing a small increase in the error when going from Database 1 to Database 2 to Database 3.
+For all databases, the MACE-based uMLIPs and MatterSim-5M exhibit relatively low prediction errors.
+In contrast, MatterSim-1M and CHGNet show substantially larger errors, particularly for Database 2 and Database 3.
 Unlike Database 1, both Database 2 and Database 3 contain HEAs, which may account for the increased prediction errors in these databases.
-Considering the overall performance in predicting both total energy and mixing energy across different databases, the MACE-based uMLIPs appear to be the most suitable choice for our target alloy systems.
-While MACE-0b2 provides slightly inferior MAE, we chose it here as it gives improved forces, and better stability in molecular dynamics and in fine-tuning.

-In Figs.~\ref{fig:foundation}(c,d) we show the correlation plots for total energy and mixing energy.
-In the case of total energy correlation plots, Fig.~\ref{fig:foundation}(c), the MACE- and MatterSim-based uMLIPs show a well-aligned prediction for total energy, with nearly all data points concentrated near the diagonal, except for CHGNet, which shifts from the central diagonal.
-However, the predictions for mixing energy, Fig.~\ref{fig:foundation}(d), exhibit a dramatically different picture with considerably broader scatter for all 5 uMLIPs.
-These models either display excessive dispersion, form dense clusters in limited regions, or significantly deviate from the diagonal.
-These results show that benchmarking based only on total energy correlation plots is insufficient.
-In addition, none of the selected uMLIPs are able to provide reliable predictions for the mixing energies of HEAs, highlighting the necessity of fine-tuning these models for more accurate performance.